 Mediterranean Orzo Salad Ingredients

 For this month’s Mediterranean Orzo Salad recipe, I selected Orzo Pasta N.32, artichoke hearts, sun-dried tomatoes, capers & olive oil from the Flora Fine Foods pantry.
 I added chopped parsley and high-quality tuna to add some protein to this salad.
 All the flavors come together perfectly with a lemony Dijon Mustard Vinaigrette.
 I cannot tell you enough that for a simple salad like this one you must use high-quality ingredients.
 As a side note, buy the best canned tuna you can find.
 I personally use Tonnino Tuna Fillet in Water.
 The price tag is a little high, but you get what you pay for.
 Geoffrey gets upset with me because with what I pay for one jar, we can buy 3 or 4 of the other canned tuna.
 He sure doesn’t complain when he’s eating my tuna creations though.

 Lemony Dijon Mustard Vinaigrette

 This vinaigrette is super simple.
-In a mason jar, add chopped shallot, dried oregano, Flora Organic Olive Oil, grated garlic, black pepper, lemon juice and from the Spoonabilities shop I use Greek Sea Salt & Organic Honey Dijon Mustard.
+In a mason jar, add chopped shallot, dried oregano, Flora Organic Olive Oil, grated garlic, black pepper, lemon juice, and from the Spoonabilities shop I use Greek Sea Salt and Edmond Fallot Traditional Dijon Mustard.
 Close the jar and shake until all that goodness is well combined.
 TIP: As a side note, I don’t add onions because Geoffrey doesn’t like the raw onion flavor.
 But instead I use shallots in the vinaigrette, and when the shallots marinate in the vinaigrette their flavor gets mellowed out.

 How to keep your salad from getting too oily